ummjevel/website/src/docs/cookbook/testing/unit/introduction.md

 }
 ```

-**참고:** For simplicity, this tutorial does not follow the "Test Driven
+**Note:** For simplicity, this tutorial does not follow the "Test Driven
 Development" approach.
 If you're more comfortable with that style of
 development, you can always go that route.